OASIS-learn-study/minecraft-storeys-maker/scratch/README.md

 To develop new extensions to our Vert.x-based Minecraft remote API, we often first (before doing above) start the main() method of the SeleniumTest, which starts the TestMinecraft implementation, use `npm start` as above to run the client, and then open http://localhost:3000/?eventBusURL=http://localhost:6060/eventbus, and try out things in the Browser's Console.

+To only just test Scratch (v2) integration issues in dev, you can also `npm start` and then open http://scratchx.org/?url=http%3A%2F%2Flocalhost%3A3000%2Fminecraft.scratchx.js (the EventBus won't work, but you can debug problems with blocks).

 ### OSGi